cacti23/express-s3-app/README.md

 -> s3 bucket is like a big hard drive for the cloud
--> in order to access the s3 bucket first create a policy for that bucket -> when the policy is created create a IAM user and apply that policy
+-> in order to access the s3 bucket first create a policy for that bucket -> when the policy is created create a IAM user and apply that policy -> if you upload the file with the same that is exactly same with a file already present in s3 then it would override the existing file